News Praise Retreats Work With Us Book Resources Blog Contact Free Guide to EPIC Date Night Login

 Why You Should be Failing More at Life

-There’s a phrase for this dysfunctional modern definition of success: “you can have it all."
+There’s a phrase that sums up this cultural dysfunction: “you can have it all."

 There’s only one problem with this modern motto.
 It’s impossible.
 You can’t have it all because succeeding in any one of these areas negates your ability to succeed in another.

 So, today, we're encouraging you to do something that might seem crazy.
-We're encouraging you to start failing more at life.
+We want you explore failing more at life.

 Tools